 This course continues the lessons of MS 409 and completes the transition from cadet to commissioned officer.
 Cadets will continue to learn the specific management skills they will need as professional officers.
-Special emphasis is give to "life skills" that cadets will need as young lieutenants, such as personal financial management, moving, housing and orientation to

-Army pay and benefits.
+Special emphasis is give to "life skills" that cadets will need as young lieutenants, such as personal financial management, moving, housing and orientation to Army pay and benefits.
 Cadets will also become familiar with current Army operations worldwide.
 Prerequisite(s): MS 409, or waiver from the Professor of Military Science.
-Corequisite(s): MS 420 (for contracted cadets), LS 451 (for non-contracted cadets) or MS 320 (LDAC bound, commission seeking cadets).
+Corequisite(s): MS 420 for commissioning cadets, or LS 451 for non-commissioning cadets.

-MS 419 - Advanced MS Lab
+MS 419 - ADVANCED MS LAB FOR MS 409

-The Advanced MS Lab focuses on the practical application of the subjects taught in the classroom during MS 409/MS 410.
+The Advanced MS Lab focuses on the practical application of the subjects taught in the classroom during MS 409.
 Emphasis is on the practical knowledge and skills that cadets will need as commissioned officers and Army platoon leaders.
 Cadets will practice training management and subordinate development through regular interaction with underclass MS cadets.
 They will have numerous opportunities to exercise collective leadership reinforced by consistent instructor mentorship.
 Through collective training, they will also maintain their basic military skills throughout the year.
 Cadets are required to participate in one field training exercise each semester, in which they will play an active role in planning and conducting training for all MS cadets.
-These laboratory courses are companions to the MS 409 and MS 410 classes, and all contracted cadets must take the appropriate lab section simultaneously with those classes each semester (non-contracted cadets who do not seek a commission will enroll in LS 450/LS 451).
+These laboratory courses are companions to the MS 409 classes, and all contracted cadets must take the appropriate lab section simultaneously with those classes each semester.
+Prerequisite(s): Completion of Cadet Leaders Course (CLC) required for enrollment.

-MS 420 - Advanced MS Lab
+MS 420 - ADVANCED MS LAB FOR MS 410

-The Advanced MS Lab focuses on the practical application of the subjects taught in the classroom during MS 409/MS 410.
+The Advanced MS Lab focuses on the practical application of the subjects taught in the classroom during MS 410.
 Emphasis is on the practical knowledge and skills that cadets will need as commissioned officers and Army platoon leaders.
 Cadets will practice training management and subordinate development through regular interaction with underclass MS cadets.
 They will have numerous opportunities to exercise collective leadership reinforced by consistent instructor mentorship.
 Through collective training, they will also maintain their basic military skills throughout the year.
 Cadets are required to participate in one field training exercise each semester, in which they will play an active role in planning and conducting training for all MS cadets.
-These laboratory courses are companions to the MS 409 and MS 410 classes, and all contracted cadets must take the appropriate lab section simultaneously with those classes each semester (non-contracted cadets who do not seek a commission will enroll in LS 450/LS 451).
+This laboratory course companions the 410 class, and all contracted cadets must take the appropriate lab section simultaneously with those classes each semester (non-commissioning cadets will enroll in LS 451).
+Prerequisite(s): Completion of Cadet Leaders Course (CLC) required for enrollment.